 Nominet is a not-for-profit membership company established in 1996.
 We are responsible for the smooth operation of the top level domain (TLD) .uk.
-Our members, are largely also our registrars, act as shareholders who do not have any rights to share in the company profits.
+Our members, who are largely also our registrars, act as shareholders who do not have any rights to share in the company profits.

 Prior to Nominet’s foundation, .uk domain name registrations were managed by a voluntary group called the Naming Committee which was founded after the first .uk domain name was used in 1985.